Mito Plum Festival

 Kairakuen Garden

-You can reach Kairakuen from Mito Station by walking or taking a bus.
-Buses leave from the north exit, take about 15 minutes, cost 270 yen, and run 1–2 times per hour.
+You can reach Kairakuen from Mito Station either by walking or by taking a bus.
+Buses depart from the north exit, take about 15 minutes, cost 270 yen, and run 1–2 times per hour.
 The ride is included in the 1-day bus pass.

 Kodokan